socketsupply/socket-examples/advanced/create-react-app/README.md

 ssc build -r # build and run the application
 # see `ssc --help` for more options
 ```

+Note for Windows users: you should run these commands in the Windows Terminal or in the PowerShell.

 Congratulations!
 You have successfully created a new Socket Runtime project with Create React App!